Officials say Obamacare website improves as Republicans pounce

 Among the options being considered, according to a Senate Republican leadership aide, is attaching an Obamacare repeal measure to some other bill, ideally something Democrats support, such as a proposal to raise the minimum wage.

-The problem-plagued rollout that began on October 1 has hurt the popularity of the healthcare initiative, but the decline has been fairly modest, a Reuters/Ipsos poll showed on Monday.
+The problem-plagued rollout that began on Oct.
+1 has hurt the popularity of the health care initiative but the decline has been fairly modest, a Reuters/Ipsos poll showed on Monday.

-Forty-one percent of Americans expressed support for the healthcare law in a survey conducted from Thursday to Monday.
-That was down 3 percentage points from a Reuters/Ipsos survey taken from September 27 to October 1.
+Forty-one percent of Americans expressed support for the 2010 health care law known as “Obamacare” in a survey conducted Nov.
+14-18.
+That was down three percentage points compared to a survey taken on Sept.
+27 to Oct.
+1.

-Opposition to the law stood at 59 percent in the latest poll, versus 56 percent in the previous survey.
+Opposition to the health law stood at 59 percent in the latest poll versus 56 percent in on Sept.
+27 to Oct.
+1.

 Outside technical experts still believe the website is unlikely to function well under high volumes.